 Inside the walls we find the historical centre.
 Here the houses were inhabited and built by the fishermen who built them in a fishbone shape, one behind the other starting from the first house on the lake beach.
 The streets were also built to facilitate the transport of boats in front of each house, which is why they are perpendicular to the lakefront.
 It is the combination of all the typical features of Bardolino that make the old town the main meeting place for tourists who choose this destination to spend their holidays.

 The beautiful beaches of Bardolino on Lake Garda are the most popular.
-You can practice water sports almost all year round, thanks to the mild climate.
-There is a variety of water bars and small restaurants along the banks where you can taste the traditional cuisine with dishes cooked of freshwater fish.
+Water sports can be practiced almost all year round thanks to the mild climate.
+There are plenty of bars and restaurants along the shores of the lake where you can enjoy the typical cuisine with freshwater fish dishes.
 Oil and wine are also the protagonists of the local cuisine.
-In Cisano, you can visit the Olive Oil Museum.
-There is a beautiful market to buy local products which takes place every Thursday from early morning until noon.
-There, many farmers come together offering only local food.
+In Cisano you can visit the Olive Oil Museum.
+To buy local products there is a beautiful weekly market that takes place on Thursdays from early morning until noon.
+Here the different growers meet and offer only local food.

-The most anticipated events of the year are the Bisse Regatta, the National Piano Competition Città di Bardolino", the Chiaretto Festival in May, the Grape Festival in October, the Novello Festival in November and the Campanara Festival in Cisano in spring, the historic festival of “Osei” in early September.
+The most eagerly awaited events of the year are the Bisse regatta, the national piano competition "Città di Bardolino", the Chiaretto festival in May, the grape festival in October, the Novello festival in November and the Campania festival in Cisano in spring, the historic "Osei" festival at the beginning of September.